 Nashville OIC actively participates in the goals of the Network and support its mission and vision.

 Community Partners' Network builds collaborative partnerships on the foundation of trusting relationships by creating a spiritually transforming environment to engage, inform and educate partners and other stakeholders.

 Nashville OIC provides Computer Training for many participants of Magdalene/ Thistle Farms programs.

 Founded in 1997 by Becca Stevens, Magdalene is a residential program for women who have survived lives of prostitution, trafficking, addiction and life on the streets.
 Thistle Farms is Magdalene's social enterprise.

-Nashville OIC refers its GED graduates to Metro Action Commission to receive assistance with college preparation.
-Nashville OIC receives referrals from Metro Action Commission of students who need additional instruction in certain areas to meet the minimum GED practice test scores to enroll in Metro Action Commission’s adult education program.
+Nashville OIC refers its HiSET graduates to Metro Action Commission to receive assistance with college preparation.
+Nashville OIC receives referrals from Metro Action Commission of students who need additional instruction in certain areas to meet the minimum HiSET practice test scores to enroll in Metro Action Commission’s adult education program.

 Metro Action Commission’s Community Adult Education Programs help customers develop basic skills in Language Arts Reading, Language Arts Writing, Social Studies, Science and Mathematics.